mavoll/MotionPathsExtraction/README.md

 ## Usage: ##

+-  Change options, save and load config files
+-  Choose detector (and options) to use (can be changed on the fly)
+-  Choose tracker (and options) to use
+-  Choose input source and run

 <p align="center">
   <img src="/images/gui.png" width="300" align="middle">
   <img src="/images/config_gui.png" width="500" align="middle">
 </p>

+-  See FPS (also displayed on screen) and other timer infos on logging window

 <p align="center">
   <img src="/images/logging_window.png" width="800" align="middle">
 </p>

+Mask R-CNN in combination with deep_sort (here 1 FPS on GeForce RTX2070 8GB):

 <p align="center">
   <img src="/images/maskrcnn.png" width="800" align="middle">
 </p>

+Faster R-CNN in combination with deep_sort (here 5 FPS on GeForce RTX2070 8GB):

 <p align="center">
   <img src="/images/fasterrcnn_deep_sort.png" width="800" align="middle">
 </p>

+SSD and SORT (here 15 FPS on GeForce RTX2070 8GB):

 <p align="center">
   <img src="/images/ssd.png" width="800" align="middle">
 </p>

+You have to consider, that if you want to have a Faster R-CNN -powerful detection engine running almost in real-time, than it might be possible or good enought with limited FPS.
+But if you also need to get good tracking results with less identity switches, than you need to feed your tracker with >20 FPS.
+So a real-time detection/tracking pipeline (with Detections of Pedestrians on Faster R-CNN level) is hard to archive (especially with mobile Hardware like NVIDIA Jetson TX2 but also not possible with cards like GTX 1080 Ti 11GB or RTX 2070 8GB).
+SSD with SORT runs on NVIDIA TX2 almost fluently.
+See later results.

 ## Multi GPU batch usage (dataset-level): ###